 and say if you enjoyed your stay.

 One thing that stuck in my mind after the trip is how unusually nice and well-furnished the apartment was.
-The town itself was unimpressive, most young people had long moved to the bigger neighbouring city so the place was slowly decaying, figuratively speaking.
-This really contrasted with the place we had to stay it which felt like a five star hotel and I know it for a fact that our company bought it for a laughably low sum of money.
-Anyway, I profoundly enjoyed my time there and would gladly go there again given the chance.
+The town itself was unimpressive, most young people had long moved to the bigger neighbouring city, so the place was slowly decaying, figuratively speaking.
+This really contrasted with the place we had to stay in, which felt like a five-star hotel, and I know it for a fact that our company bought it for a laughably low sum of money.
+Anyway, I profoundly enjoyed my time there and would gladly go there again, given the chance.

 IELTS Speaking Part 3

 Owning a home